sunfounder/kepler-kit/docs/source/pyproject/python_start/syntax/functions.rst

     welcome("Lily", "Welcome to China!")

-Here，the function welcome() has 2 parameters.
+Here, the function welcome() has 2 parameters.

 Since we called this function with two arguments, the function runs smoothly without any errors.